chetnashah/webconcepts/ReactHooks.md

 React keeps the state values “fixed” within one render’s event handlers.
 You don’t need to worry whether the state has changed while the code is running.

+React uses `Object.is` on `state` in order to decide about re-rendering or bailout.
+Which means if state is referentially unchanged, it bails out and wont re-render. so it is recommended to treat `state` as immutable.

 Setting state only changes it for the next render.